 - Protect your feet in public.
 Places like indoor pool decks, gym showering areas, and locker room floors can be warm and damp, which are ideal conditions for fungal growth.
 Instead of walking on them barefoot, be sure to wear clean sandals or shower shoes.

 We certainly hope you are able to avoid a fungal nail infection with these tips, but it can be tricky to completely remove all risk.
-Be sure to keep McVay Foot and Ankle in mind if you notice toenails that have become dull, darkened, distorted, and discolored.
+Be sure to keep McVay Foot & Ankle in mind if you notice toenails that have become dull, darkened, distorted, and discolored.
 We will assess the condition and then provide the care you need!

 For more information, or to request an appointment with our Colorado Springs practice, simply call (719) 266-5000 and our team will be happy to help.